fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 ### Hex Editing

 Hex editing your characters is trivially easy on the PC: every character in the Guild's roster is saved in an individual file with a `.TPX` extension.
-There are lots of DOS utilities out there that will hack your character files for you; don't bother doing it yourself.
+There are lots of DOS utilities out there that will hack your character files for you, although I don't think any of them are quite this complete.

 Character files are 109 (`0x6d`) bytes long.
 A reminder that the PC is little-endian, meaning the smallest byte comes first.
 So if you read two bytes `ab 02`, that's 683 (0x02ab), not 43778 (0xab02).